nilium/libsnow-common/README.md

 ## Dependencies

 libsnow-common currently depends only on OpenSSL for its sha256 functions.
-If you choose to use the lbind.hh header, it also requires Lua, of course.

 ## Documentation